PostHog/posthog.com/contents/docs/apps/automatic-cohort-creator.md

     - auto-cohort
 ---

-> **Warning:** We're currently in the process of deprecating this app and a future version of PostHog it will be removed.
-We recommend that you move to using [group analytics](/manual/group-analytics) as soon as possible.
+> **Warning:** We are currently in the process of deprecating this app in favor of [group analytics](/manual/group-analytics), and do not recommend installing it at this time.

 ### What does the Automatic Cohort Creator app do?